feranick/SpectralMachine/README.md

 These are found in Unix based systems using common repositories (apt-get for Debian/Ubuntu Linux, or MacPorts for MacOS).
 More details in the [scikit-learn installation page](http://scikit-learn.org/stable/install.html).

 [TensorFlow](https://www.tensorflow.org) is needed only if flag is activated.
 Instructions for Linux and MacOS can be found in [TensorFlow installation page](https://www.tensorflow.org/install/).
 Pip installation is the easiest way to get going.
-Tested with TensorFlow v.1.14+.
+Tested with TensorFlow v.1.15+.
 Support for TensorFlow 2.x is present and will be the main supported platform going forward after the release of TF 2.0.

+Prediction can be carried out using the regular tensorflow, or using [tensorflow-lite](https://www.tensorflow.org/lite/) for [quantized models](https://www.tensorflow.org/lite/performance/post_training_quantization).
+Loading times of tflite (direct or via [tflite-runtime](https://www.tensorflow.org/lite/guide/python)) are significantly faster than tensorflow with minimal loss in accuracy.
+SpectraKeras provides an option to convert tensorflow models to quantized tflite models.
+TFlite models have been tested in Linux x86-64, arm7 (including Raspberry Pi3) and aarm64, MacOS, Windows.

 Usage (SpectraKeras)
 ===================